Building Data Logic That Works Like

 —Marketing Operations Manager, IBM Corporate

-Part 1 | UX : discovery → definition
+part 1 | UX : discovery → definition

 This part of the project focuses on understanding our users, their challenges, and our internal constraints - setting the foundation for design decisions that followed.